So you’ve overheard one of your friends praising some non alcoholic wine and decided to give it a try?

-We know what you are wondering now… Are you thinking that you can buy a fruit concentrate from your local Walmart or Target and add water to it and that will pretty much be alcohol-free wine?
+Some of you might be wondering now… “Can I just buy a fruit concentrate from local Walmart or Target and add water to it?
+Will it be alcohol-free wine?”

-This happens because it is mostly the alcohol part in the wine that renders all the aromas together in the wine and gives it the thickness and the mouth feel that a typical red wine stands for and that is the reason it ends up in a different class of flavor and texture.
+This happens because it is mostly the alcohol part in the wine that renders all aromas together in wine and gives it the thickness and the mouth feel that a typical red wine stands for…

 A) Less calorific content, antioxidants